letoram/arcan/src/wayland/README.md

 6. (bondage.c) create a bind function that references the table from 5.
 7. (waybridge.c) add a command-line toggle for the protocol, update help printout
 8. (waybridge.c) append big if-else with an if myprotocol then add bind function to wl\_display
-9. actually fill in the stubs from #4, 9 times out of 10, it results in a shmif\_enqueue
+9. actually fill in the stubs from #4, 9 times out of 10, it results in a shmif\_enqueue, skip reading the xml bikeshedding verbiage and glance at a few compositor implementation
 10. modify WM to pair corresponding features
 11. (optional) bask in the glory of the 'simplicity', cry and die a little on the inside.
+12. (optional) consider writing tests, realise that it's not really a thing here
+13. (optional) hunt for a client that actually uses the thing, realize it doesn't follow spec. cry again.
+14. (optional) say fuck it, write a fuzzer, find a few UAFs, use registry to fingerprint. stockpile.

 TODO
 ====